A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

-In \cf{fig:npdf_rew} we display the nPDFs before and after the reweighting using the \AFTER\ $R_{p\text{W}}$ and $R_{p\text{Xe}}$ pseudo-data.
+In \cf{fig:npdf_rew} we display the nPDFs before and after the reweighting using the \AFTER\ $R_{p\text{Xe}}$ pseudo-data.
 We can see a significant decrease of the errors for up and down quark distributions showing the potential of the \AFTER\ to constrain nPDFs.
 In practice, due to the limited amount of data, the current nPDF errors are considerably underestimated and the actual importance of these data can not be fully demonstrated in this kind of study.
-However, just looking at the kinematical coverage of the \AFTER\ and current DY data in \cf{fig:large_x_DY_pA} makes it obvious that the contribution of \AFTER\ to nPDF determination would be unprecedented.
+However, \cf{fig:large_x_DY_pA} clearly shows how complementary the kinematical coverage of \AFTER\ will be compared to the current DY data for the nPDF determination.
 Similarly to the proton case, the $W^{\pm}$ data could be used for a determination of the high-$x$ nPDF in particular the light quark sea distributions.

+Additionally, we have also investigated what would be the impact of such DY measurements on nPDFs in case less data would be collected.
+For this purpose we assumed 10 times reduced luminosities for both $pp$ and $p$Xe samples.
+The results for such scenario are presented in Fig.~\ref{fig:RpA_vs_y_DY_Lred10} which shows that even in this case one can obtains a substantial reduction of uncertainties for up and down distributions.

 \AFTER\ is also able to constrain the high-$x$ nuclear gluon distribution, which is the least known nPDF.
 A prime example we show here is to use heavy flavour production at \AFTER, where the gluon shadowing effect on $J/\psi$ and $\Upsilon$ production in \pPb\ collisions at \AFTER\ energies has been studied in Ref.~\cite{Vogt:2015dva}.
 We now discuss the potential of both open and hidden heavy flavour mesons ($D^0,J/\psi,B^{+},\Upsilon(1S)$) production in \pXe\ collision at $\sqrt{s_{NN}}=115$ GeV to pin down the high-$x$ gluon density in nPDF by performing a Bayesian-reweighting analysis.
 A similar study in the LHC energies has been carried out in Ref~\cite{Kusina:2017gkz}.
-We used the data-driven approach proposed in Ref.~\cite{Lansberg:2016deg} to fit matrix elements of the heavy flavour hadrons, and then folded them with proton CT14 PDFs and nCTEQ15~\cite{Kovarik:2015cma} nPDFs to get the yields and the nuclear modification factors. \footnote{The calculations are carried out using the framework of HELAC-Onia~\cite{Shao:2012iz,Shao:2015vga}.}
+We used the data-driven approach proposed in Ref.~\cite{Lansberg:2016deg} to fit matrix elements of the heavy flavour hadrons, and then folded them with proton CT14 PDFs and nCTEQ15~\cite{Kovarik:2015cma} nPDFs to get the yields and the nuclear modification factors\footnote{The calculations are carried out using the framework of HELAC-Onia~\cite{Shao:2012iz,Shao:2015vga}.}.